magerbak/n2k_dashboard_esp32/README.md

 * Depth is shown to the left in green.

 ## History Detail
 D1 toggles to a history detail page.
-The D0 button cycles through histories of TWS, AWS, SOG and Depth, showing maximum, minimum and average values over the last hour.
-Vertical axis is divided every 10 units.
+The D0 button cycles through 1 hour histories of TWS, AWS, SOG and Depth showing the range of values over each 1 minute interval.
+The overall maximum, minimum and average values over the last hour are displayed at bottom left.
+The vertical axis is divided every 10 units.

 ![TWSHistory](https://github.com/user-attachments/assets/59321a81-251f-41e7-b92b-f3c0120028cd)